RGLab/ImmPortPrepR/README.md

 * labTests_Results

-### 4. Work on AssayData
+### 5. Work on AssayData

-For each assay that was performed you will need to first create "Reagents" template and then an "experimentSamples" template that references ReagentIDs.
+For each assay that was performed you will need to first create "Reagents" and "treatment" templates.
+Then you will be able to generate an "experimentSamples" template that references User Defined Ids in your reagent and treatment templates.
 For some, you will also need a "results" template.

 For example, if you did an ELISA assay, you would use the following templates: